Abel Pereira (musician): Other musical and educational work

+Studied conducting with Colin Metters, Sir Colin Davis and Jorma Panula at the Royal Academy of Music in London.

+Pereira was assistant conductor for the Ossiach Youth Orchestra in Austria, National Orchestra Institute (USA) and National Youth Orchestra, New York.
 Pereira was a professor at the Academia Nacional Superior de Orquestra (ANSO) at the University of Lisbon and at Escola Superior de Música e Artes do Espetáculo (ESMAE) at the Polytechnic Institute of Porto.

 He studied choral conducting with Gunter Argleb and orchestra conducting with Alvaro Salazar at Porto University.
 Later he attended masterclasses with Professor Colin Matters at the Royal Academy of Music in London and with Maestro Jorma Panula.
 Pereira was also on the jury for the European Union Youth Orchestra for 10 years and the brass coach for the Ossiach Youth Orchestra in Austria.

+Pereira was assistant conductor for the Ossiach Youth Orchestra in Austria, National Orchestra Institute (USA) and National Youth Orchestra, New York.

+In 2016, he was appointed Music Director of the Eclipse Chamber Orchestra and later became the Principal Conductor of the Kennedy Center Youth Orchestra.
+Abel has been deeply engaged in numerous “Outreach” and Community projects, coaching and conducting in “El Sistema” (Venezuela).
+He served as the Music Director for the Rio Youth Orchestra, working with students from various “favelas” in Rio de Janeiro (Brazil), led the Sound Impact community project in San Jose, Costa Rica, participated in Portugal's multi-racial initiative “Music without Color,” and spearheaded several DEI projects in the Washington, DC Metropolitan Area.

+Additionally, Abel held professorships at ANSO (Lisbon University), ESMAE (Porto University), and Peabody Conservatory (Baltimore).
+He has also been a guest professor at Miami University, Indiana University, Curtis Institute, Lynn University, University of Maryland, Royal College of Music, Guildhall School of Drama and Music, and Berlin Hochschule für Musik.

-His conducting experience includes the Noya Symphony Orchestra in Spain, Orchestra Sinfonia di Rimini in Italy, Vilnus Chamber Orchestra in Lithuania, Zadar Symphony in Croatia and the Eclipse Chamber Orchestra in Washington, DC.
+His conducting experience includes the Noya Symphony Orchestra in Spain, Orchestra Sinfonia di Rimini in Italy, Vilnius Chamber Orchestra in Lithuania, Zadar Symphony in Croatia and the Eclipse Chamber Orchestra in Washington, DC.

 Pereira was a founding member of the ARZTIZ Woodwind Quintet, Porto Brass Quintet and Music Director of the Portuguese Horn Ensemble.
 He is the music director of Eclipse Chamber Orchestra.

 He has held master classes in Portugal, Spain, Macao, India, Cape Verde, Brazil, Venezuela, Austria, Switzerland, Germany, The United Kingdom, South Africa, and the United States.
 In 2001 he recorded Mozart's second horn concerto for BBC Television's Mozart for Children.